zionsg/zn-js-captcha/README.md

 ## Usage
 - See docblocks in `src/index.js` for detailed documentation.
-- Node.js:
+- Node.js
+    + Run `npm install zn-js-captcha` to install the package.
+    + Sample code (assumes code is running at same directory level as `node_modules`):

         const OpenType = require('opentype.js');
         const ZnJsCaptcha = require('zn-js-captcha');
         (async function () {
             let captchaGenerator = ZnJsCaptcha(OpenType, {
-                fontPath: __dirname + '/../assets/Marius1.ttf'
+                fontPath: __dirname + '/node_modules/zn-js-captcha/assets/Marius1.ttf'
             });
             let captcha = await captchaGenerator.generate();
         })();

-- In the browser:
+- In the browser
+    + Download this repository into your project directory either by cloning it into a subfolder or using NPM to install it into `node_modules` subfolder.
+    + Sample code (assumes webpage is running same directory level as subfolder):

         <script src="node_modules/opentype.js/dist/opentype.min.js"></script>
         <script src="node_modules/zn-js-captcha/src/index.js"></script>